afiore/website/blog/2020-11-02-acls-in-tapir.md

 stay clear from if you are still familiarising with the language.

 That said, if you are not put off by either of the above, this might be a price worth paying in exchange for a higher degree of API integration, automation and consistency.
-I hope I have shared with you some of my enthusiasm for this excellent library, as I genuinely belive it makes building complex, API driven systems at scale easier and safer to a remarkable extent.
+I hope I have shared with you some of my enthusiasm for this excellent library, as I genuinely believe it makes building complex, API driven systems at scale easier and safer to a remarkable extent.